ropaolle/artdatabanken-next/INFO.md

 ## TODO

-- [ ] Add logged in user to state?
+- [ ] Update tables when user/images are added/deleted
 - [ ] Generic supabase fetch?
 See load.tsx in .development.
 - BASICS
   - [ ] Check TODO's